Ankitab1946/First_E2E_Framework-test.txt/README.md

 ADMIN_USERS=sysuser,AMOLJ,DOMAIN\AMOLJ
 ```

-Only Admin users can access:
+Only configured Admin users can access:

 - Add New Attribute
 - Edit Attribute
 - Soft Delete
-- Upload Document
 - Save Extracts to S3

+The sidebar also has a **Role** dropdown with `Admin` and `User` values.
+The **Upload Document** section is visible only when:

+1. The current user has Admin permission, and
+2. The selected Role is `Admin`.

+When Role is `User`, the Upload Document section is hidden from the Data Dictionary page.

 ## S3 Export Configuration